markmerker/thinkcspy/_sources/GeneralIntro/LPS/OperatorsAndOperands.rst

 Exercise 1.
 Step 3.
-    Still haven't figured out how the different types of division work.
+    Still haven't figured out how the different types of division work?
 Hidden below is a suggestion that might help.

 .. reveal:: lps-oao-rev2
     :showtitle:"Show_Suggestion"
     :hidetitle:"Hide_Suggestion"

     In order to solve the problem, try to be systematic.
 Order your tests in a way that will help you understand what's going on.
 For example, set ``a = 7``.
 Then execute the problem for every value of b from 1 to 10.
 Look for a pattern in the results.
-Try again wtih ``a = 3``.
+Try again with ``a = 3``.